muratcan-yuksel/articles/web3/freecodecamp/storageFactory.md

 ```

-In this lesson, we'll create a contract that an contract new contracts.
+In this lesson, we'll create a contract that creates new contracts.
 Yes, smart contracts can do that.
 "The ability for contracts to seamlessly interact with each other is known as `composability` ".

 ## Using a contract in another contract file